astronomy-commons/lsdb/.github/ISSUE_TEMPLATE/4-release_tracker.md

 ## conda-forge steps

+*Note: if the CI of any of the below steps fails due to a hash mismatch, you need to regenerate the hash used in the `recipe/meta.yaml`.
+Get the new hash by running `curl -L https://github.com/<org>/<repo>/archive/refs/tags/<tag>.tar.gz | shasum -a 256`, where the url is your desired release's .tar.gz (found in the repo's releases page).*

 ### hats

 - [ ] request new conda-forge version (open [bot command issue](https://github.com/conda-forge/hats-feedstock/issues/)
   with title `@conda-forge-admin, please update version`)
+- [ ] edit the `recipe/meta.yaml` in the auto-generated PR to match any dependency changes that have been made to the `pyproject.toml` in this release
 - [ ] approve conda-forge PR
 - [ ] confirm on [conda-forge](https://anaconda.org/conda-forge/hats)